Edward Preston Young: HMS Storm

 By the end of March 1944, Young was promoted to acting lieutenant commander, this stopped a previous source of embarrassment to guests who did not know Young.
 Young, a Lieutenant RNVR, wore the wavy stripes of the RNVR, while his First Lieutenant, Brian Mills, was a regular Royal Navy Lieutenant and wore the straight stripes of regular officer.
 Many visitors to Storm did not know Young and made the assumption that Mills, as the regular officer, was the commanding officer of the submarine.
 During a final patrol from Trincomalee, Young took Storm into Port Owen on Tavoy Island and in a surface action sank several vessels.
 During another surface action on this patrol Storm became the first submarine to pick up a Japanese prisoner, when a soldier, who was a passenger on a freighter sunk by Storm, was picked up.
 For this series of patrols Young was awarded the Distinguished Service Order.

 In September 1944, Storm was transferred to the Eighth Submarine Flotilla operating from Fremantle, Australia.
 Two further patrols were undertaken while based in Australia and on the second of them a short lived record was set for the longest patrol by an S-class boat, when the patrol lasted 37 days and covered 7151 mi.
 After this patrol Storm and her crew were directed to return to the United Kingdom.
 Leaving Australia at the end of January, Storm reached England on 8 April 1945, during which Young suffered recollections of the Umpire sinking when Storm was almost rammed by a merchant ship in fog in the Bay of Biscay.
 Once home, Young parted company with Storm and was promoted to commander on 31 July 1945 with a staff appointment with Seventh Submarine Flotilla aboard HMS Cyclops becoming the only RNVR officer to hold such a post.
 In June, for the patrols from Fremantle a Bar to his DSC was awarded.
 Young left the navy in November 1945.

 Postwar career

 On being de-mobilized Young briefly rejoined The Reprint Society and then moved to Pan Books before moving to Rupert Hart-Davis Ltd as production director.
 In 1952, Young wrote his autobiography entitled One of Our Submarines which was published by Rupert Hart-Davis Ltd. Two years later, Penguin Books honoured their former member of staff by making the paperback edition of One of Our Submarines the 1000th Penguin publication.

-He wrote three further non-fiction works; Look at Lighthouses (1961), The Fifth Passenger (1962) and Look at Submarines (1964) before retirement in 1973, having ended his working career as managing director of the Rainbird Publishing Group.
+He wrote two further non-fiction works; Look at Lighthouses (1961), and Look at Submarines (1964), and one work of fiction, The Fifth Passenger (1962), before retirement in 1973, having ended his working career as managing director of the Rainbird Publishing Group.